Cocoa powder and chocolate

 - Additional Reading

-Products derived from the seeds of the tropical tree Theobroma cacao, which grows within a narrow belt along both sides of the Equator.
+Products derived from the seeds of the tropical tree Theobroma cacao.
+The cacao tree (Fig. 1) grows within a narrow belt along both sides of the Equator.
 There are three basic varieties: Criollo, which was native to Central and South America; Forastero, which constitutes the bulk of the world supply and is mostly cultivated in West Africa and Brazil; and Trinitario, consisting of various hybrids.
-See also: Cacao
+See also: Cacao; Equator

 The content above is only an excerpt.